sodadata/docs/soda-agent/deploy.md

 | [Use a values YAML file](#deploy-using-a-values-yaml-file) | Install the Helm chart via CLI by providing values in a values YAML file. | Use this as a way of deploying an agent on a cluster while keeping sensitive values secure. <br /> - provide sensitive API key values in this local file <br /> - store data source login credentials as environment variables in this local file or in an external secrets manager; Soda needs access to the credentials to be able to connect to your data source to run scans of your data.
 See: [Manage sensitive values]({% link soda-agent/secrets.md %}).|

-### Deploy using CLI only
+#### Deploy using CLI only

+1. (Optional) You have familiarized yourself with [basic Soda, Kubernetes, and Helm concepts]({% link soda-agent/basics.md %}).
-1. Add the Soda Agent Helm chart repository.
+2. Add the Soda Agent Helm chart repository.
 ```shell
 helm repo add soda-agent https://helm.soda.io/soda-agent/
 ```
-2. Use the following command to install the Helm chart to deploy a Soda Agent in your custer.
+3. Use the following command to install the Helm chart to deploy a Soda Agent in your custer.
 (Learn more about the [`helm install` command](#about-the-helm-install-command).)
 * Replace the values of `soda.apikey.id` and `soda-apikey.secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud account.
 * Replace the value of `soda.agent.name` with a custom name for your agent, if you wish.
 * Specify the value for `soda.cloud.endpoint` according to your local region: `https://cloud.us.soda.io` for the United States, or `https://cloud.soda.io` for all else.